fortyninemaps/karta/README.md

 - Python 2.7+ or Python 3.2+
 - numpy
 - pyshp
-- pyproj (required for geodetic calculations)
+- pyproj (for geodetic calculations)

 ### Optional

+- cython
+- gdal (for geotiff I/O)
 - scipy
-- gdal
-- cython

 Cython is an optional dependency used to speed up select functions.
 In general, enhanced-performance functions will then be called automatically when available,